studentinsights/studentinsights/docs/technical/new_instance.md

 ##### Running the import job

-Once you have the config set up, run an import job:
+Once you have the config set up, run an import job as minimally as possible (eg, a single importer or scoped for a particular school):

 ```
-thor import:start
+thor import:start --source educators --school '123'
 ```

 This job has fairly verbose logging output that you can use to debug and tweak the import process for your own district.

-If you see 🚨 🚨 🚨, that means that one of the remote files failed to import.
-The job will complete no matter how many file imports fail.
-That way it can show you aggregate information about the job.